 Visual Spatial Relationships- This visual perceptual skill allows us to recognize and understand the relationships of objects within the environment and how they relate to one another.

 Visual Discrimination– This visual perception skill enables us to determine slight differences in objects.
 In hidden picture activities, this skill is needed to determine and locate different hidden objects.
 When writing and reading, visual discrimination allows us to perceive the difference between “p” and “d”.
 Puzzles including ones like the wooden letter puzzle described below address visual discrimination.
 There are many puzzles on the market that meet different age and grade levels.
-Here are a variety of puzzles to consider.
+Here are a variety of puzzles (affiliate link) to consider.

 Visual Attention- This visual perceptual skill allows us to focus on the important pieces or parts of what we see.
 When we “take in” a scene or image in front of us, we are able to filter out the unimportant information.
 In this way, a student is able to focus our eyes on the teacher when she teaches.
 Driving down a road requires visual attention to take in the road so we can drive safely.
 Visual attention is important in copy work as students copy information from a Smart Board or book onto a piece of paper.
 As they visually scan from one point to another, they attend to the place they left off.
 Visual attention is also important and very needed in reading.